MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-AvailabilityAddressSpace.md

 ```

 ### -ForestName
 The ForestName parameter specifies the SMTP domain name of the target forest that contains the users you're trying to read free/busy information from.
-If your users are distributed among multiple SMTP domains in the target forest, run the Add-AvailabilityAddressSpace command once for each SMTP domain.
+If users are distributed among multiple SMTP domains in the target forest, run the Add-AvailabilityAddressSpace command once for each SMTP domain.

-that contains the users you're trying to read free/busy information from.

 ```yaml
 Type: String